superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 #### **Description**

 The Computing subsystem is the center of the sensor processing and communication.
-The system will connect to the drone and will interface the microphone, speaker, doppler, and drone controller.
+The system will connect to the drone and interface the microphone, speaker, doppler, and drone controller.
 It will employ signal processing algorithms to extract useful information about the heart rate and respiratory rate.
 The computing subsystem will connect wirelessly to the drone controller module and ensure that no audio information is recorded.
 The following flow chart describes the steps to meet the specifications.

 <img width="549" alt="Computing system" src="https://github.com/user-attachments/assets/4159aa57-bca3-4ec6-8778-b3474c0115e3">